upstash/agent4photo/src/README.md

 Once your code is ready, you can deploy it on Vercel.

-Before you start deployment, create a vercel.json to specify build configuration.
+Before you start deployment, create a vercel.json in your project folder to specify build configuration.
 For our project structure, the vercel.json file looks like this:

 ```json
 {